cristopherb19/active-directory-setup/README.md

 - Retrieve and copy public IP address of DC-1 VM
 <img src="https://imgur.com/kYXljPN.png" height="80%" width="80%" alt="NIC"/>

-- Paste public IP address into "Computer" section of Remote Desktop and connect to the VM
+- Paste public IP address into "PC Name" section of Remote Desktop and connect to the VM
 <img src="https://imgur.com/mdyUYXJ.png" height="80%" width="80%" alt="NIC"/>
 <img src="https://imgur.com/l2YZ3GM.png" height="80%" width="80%" alt="NIC"/>
 - NOTE: If you don't see "Server Manager" application in your VM, it means you are either in the wrong VM or created the wrong type of VM